Blog

 Active from: 1 July 2026

-The headlining change on everybody’s mind is Payday Super.
+Aside from the Modern Awards increase, the headlining change on everybody’s mind is Payday Super.
+And at long last, it’s almost upon us.

-From July 1st, businesses will be required to pay superannuation at the same time as wages or salaries, replacing the traditional quarterly model.
+From July 1st, businesses must ensure superannuation contributions are paid on the same basis as wages or salaries (replacing the current quarterly payment model).

-Effectively, super contributions must reach an employee’s fund within seven business days of payday, with the aim of not only improving retirement savings through quicker and more frequent compounding – but also reducing the risk of missed payments (and increasing visibility for said employees).
+Under Payday Super, contributions are required to reach an employee’s fund within seven business days of payday, with the aim of not only improving retirement savings through quicker and more frequent compounding – but also reducing the risk of missed payments and improving visibility for employees.

-The first super contribution for a new employee, however, must be made within 20 business days of the salary/wages being paid.
+The first super contribution for a new employee, however, needs to be made within 20 business days of salary/wages being paid.

-Following the final increase effective 1 July 2025, super guarantee is now calculated as 12% of an employee’s qualifying earnings (QE), which is a new term that consolidates the familiar ordinary time earnings (OTE) with other payments, i.e. salary sacrifice contributions.
+Following the final increase effective 1 July 2025, the super guarantee currently sits at 12% of an employee's qualifying earnings (QE), which is a new term that consolidates the familiar ordinary time earnings (OTE) with other payments, i.e. salary sacrifice contributions, commissions, and independent contractor earnings.

 Paid parental leave continues to improve